Rotterdam Unlimited is the highlight of summer in Rotterdam, a festival filled with music, food, and dancing.

 (You can also watch this video directly on YouTube.)

 Pin for later

 I was invited to Rotterdam by the Rotterdam Tourism Board to experience the city in summer so I could tell you guys all about it.
 As always, I write whatever I want on here.
-The links to Booking.com and TripAdvisor are affiliate links.
+Some of the links in this post are affiliate links.
 If you book a stay through them, I earn a small commission at no extra cost to you.
 Thanks for supporting the site!